wix/Detox/README.md

 Detox is built from the ground up to support React Native projects as well as pure native ones.

+The following React Native versions have been tested:

 | iOS    | Android |
 | ------ | ------- |
 | <=0.56 | <=0.56  |

+Future versions are most likely supported, but have not been tested yet.
+Please open issues if you find specific issues with newer React Native versions.

 ## Getting Started